-Themes are extremely flexible and students are encouraged to demonstrate their skills and ideas in ways that interest them most.
+Project themes are set by class teachers and students are encouraged to demonstrate their skills and ideas in ways that interest them most.
 All work completed in years 10 and 11 count towards final GCSE grade, therefore students need to complete all pieces on time.
 Students will be expected to maximise their independent learning time to extend on classroom assignments.